 [6025] Requirement: Each crewmember shall undergo strength and conditioning monitoring during flight.

-To prevent injury and to optimize performance, real-time audio/video instruction sessions shall be performed for ARED.
-A private exercise conference (PEC) shall be scheduled to allow for direct, efficient, and comprehensive exchange of information between ground exercise specialists and crewmembers.
+Rationale: Based on the information derived from the assessments, recommendations will be provided regarding in-flight exercise and conditioning programs.
+Past programs have required real time audio/video instruction session for use of exercise hardware to prevent injury and optimize performance.
+Also, a private exercise conference (PEC) may be required to allow for direct, efficient, and comprehensive exchange of information between ground exercise specialists and crewmembers.